A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS I: THE QUIET SUN CORONA

-There are in general two types of propagating disturbances.
-One is seen right at the beginning of the animation as a single pulse of large dome-like structure driven by a jet, and the disturbance amplitude is more than 10\% of the mean intensity and pressure.
+In general, there are two types of propagating disturbances.
+One type appears as a single pulse of a large dome-like structure.
+For example, a jet takes place at $x{\approx}100$\,Mm at the beginning of the animation of \figref{fig:qs_dist} and drives a propagating front.
+The wave front can be seen at $t_{\rm QS}{\approx}$1\,h\,56\,m in the animation as an arch of intensity and pressure enhancement at $z{\approx}90$\,Mm.
+The disturbance amplitude is more than 10\% of the mean intensity and pressure.
 This is more similar to the large-scale waves driven by major solar eruptions, which are also present in the AR run \citep{WangCan+al:2021}.
-Here we are more interested in the other type, which is constantly excited from the lower atmosphere and identified as ubiquitous weak enhancement ($<5\%$) in the EUV intensity and pressure.
-We place a slit at $x={113}$\,Mm and extract the disturbances of $I_{193}$, $p$, $v_{x}$, and $B_{x}$ along this slit for 70\,min, yielding the time-distance (T-D) diagrams shown in \figref{fig:qs_timedist}.
-The slit is located in above a small magnetic flux concentration, above which the magnetic field is dominated by the vertical component.
-This offers a simpler background for propagation of the waves.
+Here, we are more interested in the other type, which is constantly excited from the lower atmosphere and identified as ubiquitous weak enhancement ($<5\%$) in the EUV intensity and pressure.
+We extract the disturbances of $I_{193}$, $p$, $v_{x}$, and $B_{x}$ for 70 minutes along a slit at $x={113}$\,Mm, yielding the time-distance (T-D) diagrams shown in \figref{fig:qs_timedist}.
+The slit is placed at a small magnetic flux concentration, above which the magnetic field is dominated by the vertical component.
+The mean inclination angles of the magnetic field (with respect to the $x-y$ plane) along the slit in the corona below $z{=}20$, 40, and 80\,Mm are about $77^{\circ}$, $71^{\circ}$, and $67^{\circ}$, respectively.
+Above $z{=}80$\,Mm, the vertical component does not always dominate, and the inclination angle varies more significantly.
+Nevertheless, the selected slit location offers a relatively simple background for the propagation of waves in the unresting quiet Sun corona.

 We can see that the T-D diagrams of $I_{193}$ and $p$ show many straight ridges, corresponding to the upward propagating disturbances along the slit as in the animation of \figref{fig:qs_dist}.
-The T-D diagrams of $v_{x}$ and $B_{x}$ display more complex features, but the most evident ones are curved ridges indicating a decrease of the propagation speed of the velocity and magnetic field disturbances.
+The T-D diagrams of $v_{x}$ and $B_{x}$ display more complex features, but the most evident features are curved ridges, indicating a decrease in the propagation speed of the velocity and magnetic field disturbances.
 To understand these features on the T-D diagrams, we calculate the paths of disturbances traveling with the speed of sound and the Alfv\'en speed by